Understanding Food Allergies, Sensitivities, and Reactions*

 - 3 min read

-The percentage of individuals with food allergies or sensitivities remains unknown, as many individuals do not associate their symptoms with the food they consume.
-Nonetheless, it is evident that food reactions are common, and that the prevalence of food allergies is increasing.[1]
+The exact percentage of individuals with food allergies or sensitivities is not fully known, as many people may not link their symptoms to the foods they consume.
+Nonetheless, research indicates that food reactions are relatively common and that the prevalence of food allergies appears to be increasing1.

-According to these definitions, food reactions mediated through IgG or IgA antibodies would strictly be classified as "food sensitivity."
-The clinical significance of IgG and IgA antibodies are still being debated in the scientific and medical communities.
-[4]
+Based on these definitions, reactions involving IgG or IgA antibodies are usually classified as food sensitivities.
+The clinical importance of IgG and IgA antibodies is still being studied and debated in the scientific community4.

 Bock S, et al. Studies of hypersensitivity reactions to foods in infants and children.
 J Allergy Clin Immunol.
 1978.